In this comparison, we’ll be comparing two entry-level Roomba options – the 675 and E5.

 - Dustbin: Don’t forget to clean the dust container.
 Empty it after every run.
 You don’t want dust mites inside your robot!

 - Filter: The filter in the Roborock 675 and E5 aren’t washable.
-Tap it on the trash container after every run to dislodge dirt stuck on it.
+After every run, tap it on the trash container to dislodge the dirt stuck on it.
 A shop vac or handheld will be helpful to keep it clean.
-Remember, a clogged filter will hamper the robot’s performance, so it’s a good idea to keep it tidy.
+Remember, a clogged filter will hamper the robot’s performance, so it’s good to keep it tidy.

 Availability of Parts